adoxa/ansicon/readme.txt

     The log option will not work with `-p'; set the environment variable ANSICON_LOG instead.
 The variable is only read once when a new process is started; changing it won't affect running processes.
-If you identify a module that causes problems (one known is "nvd3d9wrap.dll") add it to the ANSICON_EXC environment variable (see ANSICON_API below, but the extension is required).
+If you identify a module that causes problems, add it to the ANSICON_EXC environment variable (see ANSICON_API below, but the extension is required).

     Once installed, the ANSICON environment variable will be created.
 This variable is of the form "WxH (wxh)", where W & H are the width and